Configuration

 }

-You can also shadow $env.config
+You can also shadow $env.config and update it:

 $env.config = ($env.config | upsert <field name> <field value>)